annargrs/annargrs.github.io/_pages/lab.md

 <div class="notice--info">{{ notice-1 | markdownify }}</div>

 If that sounds like you, please get in touch, including your CV and transcripts!
+Please do *not* use AI writing assistance, I would rather have a shorter text that tells me more about you.
 Ads for funded positions will come up in September 2024.
 Also check my [upcoming talks](https://annargrs.github.io/talks/#upcoming-talks), maybe there's an opportunity to meet at an upcoming conference.

 <!-- **Winning your own grant:** if you have your own idea for a PhD or postdoc position that you'd like to pursue with me, have a look at the current DDSA funding opportunities ([PhD](https://ddsa.dk/phdfellowshipprogramme/), [postdoc](https://ddsa.dk/postdocfellowshipprogramme/)) and reach out.
 I can also host [Marie Curie postodcs](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships). -->